raspberrypilearning/python-web-server-with-flask/en/step_6.md

-## Adding colour to the web page with CSS
+## Add colour with CSS

-Cascading Style Sheets (CSS) are rules for how HTML content is displayed by the browser.
 Now you'll add some CSS to add colour to your web page.
+Cascading style sheets (CSS) are rules for how a browser displays HTML content.

 --- task ---

-First, return to the Terminal / Command Prompt and navigate to the `webapp` directory.
+First, return to the terminal/command prompt window and navigate to the `webapp` directory.
 If you're in the `templates` directory, go back up one level with `cd ..`.

 --- /task ---